poetmountain/MotionMachine/README.md

 MotionMachine currently requires:
 * Swift 6.0 or above
 * Xcode 16+
-* iOS 16.0 or later, macOS 14.0 or later, visionOS 1.0 or later, tvOS 16.0 or later
+* iOS 16.0 or later, macOS 14.0 or later, visionOS 1.0 or later, watchOS 9.0 or later, tvOS 16.0 or later

 #### Caveats